Local railway company crests

 Website of popular Birmingham local historian and prolific author Alton Douglas.
 Whilst not pertaining specifically to railways, Alton's many historical Birmingham books provide a wealth of photographs, many never-before published, and information on Birmingham and its environs.

-Locomotive Performance banner Railway Station Gallery banner
+Locomotive Performance banner The Trams banner

 An interesting site from Brian Basterfield who describes it as a "[r]ailway enthusiasts site dealing with Train Timing and Locomotive Performance during the period 1954 to 2002".
 It has some very interesting accounts of trips along routes within the Rail Around Birmingham region and a wealth of information.